-How to Access the Disk Management Utility
+How to Access Disk Management in Windows 7 & Windows 8

 In the Disk Management section, you'll see the right-hand side of the window populate with your disk information, showing you the name, size, and type of each partition for the disks on your system.